huaweicloud/terraform-provider-huaweicloud/docs/resources/evs_volume.md

     Valid options are VBD and SCSI.
 Defaults to VBD.
     Changing this creates a new disk.

+* `enterprise_project_id` - (Optional, String, ForceNew) Specifies the enterprise project id of the disk.
+    Changing this creates a new disk.

 * `cascade` - (Optional, Bool) Specifies the delete mode of snapshot.
 The default value is false.
     All snapshot associated with the disk will also be deleted when the parameter is set to true.